-Participants will also be introduced to opportunities to collaborate with Project TIER in the development and dissemination of curricular resources for practicing and teaching transparent research methods.
+Participants are also introduced to opportunities to collaborate with Project TIER in the development and dissemination of curricular resources for practicing and teaching transparent research methods.
 The ultimate goal is to foster the development of a community of educators committed to the idea that transparency and reproducibility should be integrated into all levels of research training for students in quantitative fields.

 Who can benefit from attending a workshop?

 - Faculty who teach courses involving statistics and data analysis, and/or supervise student research.

 - Staff of libraries, interdisciplinary centers for research and education, or IT departments with responsibility for training or support of student research.

 - Graduate students and post-docs who currently serve as instructors or TAs, or anticipate doing so in the future.

 - Any other individuals in a position to use the methods presented at the workshops in some way that promotes transparent and reproducible methods in the research training of students in quantitative fields.